 Data protection is about respecting personal data and only using it appropriately.
 The General Data Protection Regulations (GDPR) and the UK Data Protection Act governs how personal data should be processed by organisations.

 What is Personal Data?

-To process personal data we need to have a lawful basis under Article 6 of the GDPR.
+To process personal data we need to have a lawful basis under Article 6 of the general data protection regulation (GDPR).
 Those the Council may rely on are: